taoheorg/taohe/README.md

 See [doc/](doc/) for `dove doc-gen` generated documentation.

 ## Legal
 This repository is released under the *Apache License 2.0*, and is originally copyrighted to *Solarius Intellectual Properties Ky* (Forssa, Finland, EU).
 This project currently depends on [diem-stdlib](https://github.com/taoheorg/diem-stdlib) and [move-stdlib](https://github.com/taoheorg/move-stdlib).
+No warranty or fitness for a particular purpose provided, as stipulated in [the License](https://github.com/taoheorg/taohe/blob/master/LICENSE#L143).

 ## Trusted source
 Smart contracts are mission critical and as such should always originate from trusted sources.
 That's why every commit on `master` is signed with [Ville's GPG key](http://keys.gnupg.net/pks/lookup?op=vindex&fingerprint=on&search=0x49065E1275E46F96).
 Upstream repository is [here](https://github.com/taoheorg/taohe/) and the official webpage is at [www.taohe.org](https://www.taohe.org).